pomerium/documentation/content/docs/reference/service-urls.md

 ### Examples

-You can specify multiple URLs as an array with `authorize_service_urls`:
+You can specify multiple URLs as an array with the `authorize_service_urls` key:

 ```yaml
 authorize_service_urls: